ZjayanniiD/Annii-Through-The-Years/pages/about.md

 layout: about
 permalink: /about.html

-# change featured imagine position to top
+# change featured imagine position to bottom
 # change featured image size to 10 em
 # include CollectionBuilder info at bottom
 credits: true